okfde/bundesrat-scraper/README.md

 ### Debug only one session

-If you want to debug a scraping error inside one session (say 973), you can add the following to lines to the scraper Jupyter file (cell 8):
+If you want to debug a scraping error inside one session (say 973)

 ```